Skip to main content

 EPA works with its federal, state and tribal regulatory partners through a comprehensive Clean Water Act compliance monitoring program to protect human health and the environment by ensuring that the regulated community obeys environmental laws/regulations through on-site visits by qualified inspectors, and a review of the information EPA or a state/tribe requires to be submitted.

-• The goal of this framework is to ensure that remedies in Clean Water Act (CWA) enforcement actions are resilient in the face of climate impacts, such as sea level rise, flooding, and drought, which will increasingly affect water infrastructure and regulated entities’ ability to comply with CWA requirements.
-This framework relies on the use of common sense measures for protecting people, the environment and economic investments from the impacts of a changing climate.
+The goal of this memorandum is to ensure that remedies in Clean Water Act (CWA) and Safe Drinking Water Act (SDWA) enforcement actions are resilient in the face of climate impacts, such as sea level rise, flooding, and drought, which will increasingly affect water infrastructure and regulated entities’ ability to comply with CWA and SDWA requirements.
+This memorandum relies on the use of common sense measures for protecting people, the environment and economic investments from the impacts of a changing climate.

 Safe Drinking Water Act (SDWA)

 Drinking Water.
-EPA safeguards human health by enforcing the requirements of the SDWA to ensure that the nation's public drinking water supply and its sources (rivers, lakes, reservoirs, springs, and ground water wells) are protected.
+EPA safeguards human health by enforcing the requirements of the SDWA to ensure that the nation's public drinking water supply, including the physical security and cybersecurity of the system, and its sources (rivers, lakes, reservoirs, springs, and ground water wells) are protected.
 Learn more about drinking water.

 Public Water Systems.
 EPA ensures that public drinking water systems comply with health-based federal standards for contaminants, which includes performing regular monitoring and reporting.
 Learn more about public drinking water systems.